openservicemesh/osm/docs/installation_guide.md

 OSM installed successfully in namespace [osm-system] with mesh name [osm]
 ```

 By default, the control plane components are installed into a Kubernetes Namespace called `osm-system` and the control plane is given a unique identifier attribute `mesh-name` defaulted to `osm`.
 Both the Namespace and mesh-name can be configured with flags to the `osm install` command.
+Running `osm install --help` provides details on the various flags that can be configured.

 The `mesh-name` is a unique identifier assigned to an osm-controller instance during install to identify and manage a mesh instance.